floriansemm/SolrBundle/Resources/doc/index.md

 This Bundle provides a simple API to index and query a Solr Index.

-Please use the `developing` branch for pull-request.
+Please use the `development` branch for pull-request.

 # Configuration